Thesis/Project Proposal

 The Dean of Graduate Studies will consider all embargo requests (e.g., delay of publishing the Thesis manuscript) and may approve the publication delay for six (6) months when justifiable reasons are stipulated.
 Under special circumstances, the Dean of Graduate Studies may approve the delay in publishing the Thesis for a maximum of 12 months when substantive justification is provided.

-1. Immediately following the Thesis oral defence, the Chair completes the Thesis Examination Report form and submits this form plus the original examiners’ Assessment of Readiness to Defend forms to the relevant Graduate Program Office.
+1. Immediately following the Thesis oral defence, the Chair completes the Thesis/Project Examination Report form and submits this form via the SGS Portal.

-2. The student completes any required revisions to the Thesis and informs the supervisor that the revised Thesis is ready for his or her review.
+2. The student completes any required revisions to the Thesis and informs the supervisor that the revised Thesis is ready for their review.
+Students are required to remain continuously enrolled in their programs until the thesis has received final approval from the Dean.

-6. When the relevant Graduate Program Office receives the signed copy of the Recommendation of the Award of the Degree form from the supervisor, the student’s up-to-date curriculum vitae and working copy University transcripts, an account in the e-thesis system will be created and an account notification email will be sent to the student’s University email account.
+5. When the relevant Graduate Program Office receives the signed copy of the Recommendation of the Award of the Degree form from the supervisor and the student’s up-to-date curriculum vitae, an account in the e-thesis system will be created and an account notification email will be sent to the student’s University email account.

-7. The student may then access his or her e-thesis account and submit his or her PDF copy of the Thesis.
+6. The student may then access their e-thesis account and submit their PDF copy of the Thesis.
 Instructions for submitting a PDF copy of the Thesis via the e-thesis system are available online.

-9. The Dean of Graduate Studies completes a brief review of the PDF copy of the Thesis, and if there are no further revisions required, signs the Recommendation of the Award of the Degree form.
+8. The Dean of Graduate Studies completes a review of the PDF copy of the Thesis, and if there are no further revisions required, approves the Recommendation of the Award of the Degree form.

 If there are revisions required, the student will receive email notification via the e-thesis system.
 The student notifies the relevant Graduate Program Office after completing the revisions.